rommansabbir/CacheX/README.md

     override fun onCreate() {
         ...
             // Initialize CacheX component by calling initializeComponents()
-            // & pass encryption key for CacheX session.
+            // pass context & encryption key for CacheX session.

             // This step is important!!

-            // Don't forget to call at initializeComponents() from application layer
+            // Don't forget to call at initializeComponents() from application layer otherwise, CacheX will not work properly and will throw an exception.

-            // otherwise, CacheX will throw a Runtime Exception CacheX.initializeComponents(encryptionKey)
+            CacheX.initializeComponents(this, encryptionKey)
     }
 ````
 ---